tsgates/arch-wiki-markdown/wiki/All_Mouse_Buttons_Working.md

 Now to test...
 Run the following command and if it works as expected remember to add xbindkeys to .xinitrc or somewhere where it will be executed each time X starts.
-Also, this should work with Epiphany and Konqueror without any additional configuration or use of imwheel.
+Also, this should work with Epiphany and Konqueror without any additional configuration or use of Imwheel.

     xbindkeys